amorena/ocode/README.md

 ## Deploy and Configure the Application

-Run the following:
+Run the following to deploy all functions and configure them.

-1. `fn deploy --all --local`

-2. `./configure.sh`
+1. `./deploy.sh`

 ## Run the Function